thegooddocsproject/templates/quickstarts/about-quickstarts.md

 + How to get any required access keys or authentication credentials?
 + How can I install/setup this software?
 + How to configure the product?
 For a developer-focused product, this usually involves creating a hello world application.
 For an end-user product, this may mean setting up a corporate or user profile and choosing other preferences.
 + How can I get started with the product?
-This is often a walkthrough of a simple but a common use case, that helps the user learn the patterns of the product
+This is often a walkthrough of a simple but common use case, that helps the user learn the patterns of the product
 + What other options (advanced features) are available for the user to explore in the product?
 + What should the user do if something does not work (Link to troubleshooting guide or any support email ID)